 - On Average, Oura ring underestimated heart rate variability by 10.2 ms.

-- On average, the Oura ring demonstrates a 4.8% error when me when measuring step count.
+- On average the Oura ring demonstrates a 4.8% error when measuring step count.

 - On average heart rate measurements performed by WHOOP are 99.7% accurate.